neilbrown/edlib/README.md

 <!--
 # Copyright Neil Brown ©2015-2019 <neil@brown.name>
-# May be distrubuted under terms of GPLv2 - see file:COPYING
+# May be distributed under terms of GPLv2 - see file:COPYING
 -->

 Edlib - a library for building a document editor